ga-curriculum/practical-kubernetes-with-kubectl-and-minikube/exploring-and-monitoring-kubernetes-pods/README.md

 watch kubectl get pods
 ```

-This will continuously refresh the output of `kubectl get pods` every 2 seconds, allowing you to monitor your cluster as it updates in real time.
+This will continuously refresh the output of `kubectl get pods` every _2 seconds_, allowing you to monitor your cluster as it updates in real time.

 We'll refer to this as the **watch terminal** for the remainder of the lesson, and you'll use it to observe the changes in your cluster.